Softmotions/ncms/ncms-docs/ncms-docs-en/doc/soclinks/ogmeta.rst

 ===========================================

-Meta-information added to a page in conform to `open graph <http://ogp.me>`_ protocol allows you to integrate a content of a page to the social graph.
+Meta-information added to a page in conform to `open graph <http://ogp.me>`_ protocol allows you to integrate a content of a page to a social graph.
 In other words, by clicking a "Share" button for the page it will be correctly displayed for social services like Facebook.

-To generate a social meta-information for a page add a method call `ogmeta` inside the `head` tag:
+To generate a social meta-information for a page add a method call `ogmeta` inside a `head` html tag:

 .. code-block:: html